The-going/evlproject/content/core/_index.md

 As the name suggests, _elements_ are the basic features we may require from the EVL core for supporting real-time applications in this dual kernel environment.
 Also, only the kernel could provide such features in an efficient way, pure user-space code could not deliver.
-So far, it looks like we need only four elements:
+The EVL core defines five of them:

 - thread.
 As the basic execution unit, we want it to be runnable either in real-time mode or regular GPOS mode alternatively, which